jugyo/logy/README.markdown

     % logy

-Chlr uses '~/logy.db' as a default database.
+Logy uses '~/logy.db' as a default database.
 The database is a file of sqlite3.

 ### To specify a database file: